Skate Right, Skate Hard: The Best Skateboard Shoes In 2022

 Low-Cut - Low-cuts, low-tops, call them whatever you want.
 These are a fan favorite for their epic look, and give you the most mobility for your ankles.
 If you’re pulling some sneaky maneuvers, you’ll want as much movement as possible.
 Just keep in mind that you’ll have the least amount of leg protection.

-Differences Between Skate Shoe and Standard Shoes
+Differences Between Skate Shoes And Standard Shoes

 They’re not just titled differently, they’re built differently.
 Skateboard shoes come with a few differentiating features that really give you an entirely different feel while wearing them.

-Skateboard Shoes FAQ
+Skateboard Shoe FAQ

-A: They’re not built for it, but when you look at the features in skate shoes, they actually make decent walking shoes.
+A: They’re not exactly built for it, but when you look at the features in skate shoes, they actually make decent walking shoes.
 That is if you’re solely sticking to the city.

 Skateboard shoes help to keep major traction and retain your stance when you’re on rough concrete.
 They often have vulcanized rubber along the outsole, which basically means they’re going to hold up very well against contact with man-made materials.